MicrosoftDocs/windows-itpro-docs/windows/access-protection/remote-credential-guard.md

         > **Note:**  Neither Windows Defender Remote Credential Guard nor Restricted Admin mode will send credentials in clear text to the Remote Desktop server.

     - If you want to require Windows Defender Remote Credential Guard, choose **Require Windows Defender Remote Credential Guard**.
-With this setting, a Remote Desktop connection will succeed only if the remote computer meets the [Hardware and software requirements](#hardware-and-software-requirements) listed earlier in this topic.
+With this setting, a Remote Desktop connection will succeed only if the remote computer meets the [requirements](#reqs) listed earlier in this topic.

     - If you  want to require Restricted Admin mode, choose **Require Restricted Admin**.
-For information about Restricted Admin mode, see the table in [Comparing Windows Defender Remote Credential Guard with other options for Remote Desktop connections](#comparing-remote-credential-guard-with-other-options-for-remote-desktop-connections), earlier in this topic.
+For information about Restricted Admin mode, see the table in [Comparing Windows Defender Remote Credential Guard with other Remote Desktop connection options](#comparing-remote-credential-guard-with-other-remote-desktop-connection-options), earlier in this topic.

 4. Click **OK**.